Who are the Most Decorated British Footballers of all Time?

 Who are the most decorated British footballers the game has seen?
 With the world of football evolving at an ever-increasing pace, managers come and go, and legacies can be forged in a fraction of the time traditionally associated with the term.
 Talk of Guardiola’s City being the best team in Premier League history seem premature, but it sums up the fast turnaround nature of the modern game.

 Andrés Iniesta announced an end to his long and successful time at Barcelona with 32 club trophies to his name after securing yet another La Liga title in 2018, with help from the diminutive tour de force Lionel Messi, who in turn shares the same incredible haul of medals, the days of the one club player might be coming to an end.
 And it’s a trend that history suggests brings the most medals.
 Certainly in Britain.

 So who are the most decorated British footballers in the history of the game?
-Well the bottom line is if you played for Celtic in the ’60s and ’70s or Liverpool in the ’70s and ’80s and moreover Man Utd in the ’90s or noughties, you’ve probably not got a trophy cabinet, more likely a whole room dedicated to your successes!
-Here’s a definitive rundown of those British players who made a habit out of winning.
+Well, the bottom line is if you played for Celtic in the ’60s and ’70s or Liverpool in the ’70s and ’80s and moreover Man Utd in the ’90s or noughties, you’ve probably not got a trophy cabinet, more likely a whole room dedicated to your successes!
+Here’s a definitive rundown of those British players (and one from the Republic of Ireland) who made a habit out of winning.

 10th place with 17 trophies

 Graeme Souness – Former midfield general Souness had an illustrious playing career.
 After securing a move from Second Division champions Middlesbrough to Liverpool, he went on to win 5 League titles and 3 European Cups among others.

 He also captained Liverpool to a famous victory over Roma at the Stadio Olimpico in 1984.
 He would later lead Sampdoria to their first Coppa Italia victory and also pick up a League title and Scottish Cup to boot with Rangers.